EU faces moment of truth at midnight on Sunday

 The winning bloc, in a parliament dominated by the centre-right and centre-left for the past 40 years, is meant to put its man or woman in the EU's most prestigious post.

-But political horse-trading, including on other EU top jobs, such as the EP presidency, the EU Council presidency, the EU foreign relations chief, and 26 other EU commissioners will also play a part in appointments, with EU leaders to hold a summit just two days later, on 28 May, to put in place the complex deals.
+But political horse-trading, including on other EU top jobs, such as the EP presidency, the EU Council presidency, the EU foreign relations chief, and 26 other EU commissioners will also play a part in the appointments, with EU leaders to hold a summit just two days later, on 28 May, to put in place the complex deals.

 EP talks to form political groups out of the 751 new MEPs and to appoint influential committee chairs will start at the same time ahead of the renewed EU assembly's first meeting on 2 July.